YapengTian/AVE-ECCV18/README.md

 If you find this work useful, please consider citing it.

 <pre><code>@InProceedings{tian2018ave,
-  author={Yapeng Tian, Jing Shi, Bochen Li, Zhiyao Duan, and Chenliang Xu}, title={Audio-Visual Event Localization in Unconstrained Videos}, booktitle = {ECCV}, year = {2018}
+  author={Tian, Yapeng and Shi, Jing and Li, Bochen and Duan, Zhiyao and Xu, Chenliang}, title={Audio-Visual Event Localization in Unconstrained Videos}, booktitle = {ECCV}, year = {2018}